FAQ’s for groups

 Si.
 Ofrecemos grupos de comunidad y classes de Sanidad Interior en Español.

-In the Fall the Groups season starts in mid-September and goes through the two weeks before Thanksgiving.
-Then the next season starts in early January and goes until the week before Easter.
+In the Fall the Groups season starts in mid-September and goes through the week before Thanksgiving.
+Then the next season starts in late January and goes until the week before Memorial Day.

 Most Groups meet weekly during the season; however some Groups meet bi-weekly and/or year-round.
 The Group Finder descriptions define each Group’s meeting rhythm.

 Most Groups meet in homes around the county, and some meet in public locations like a café or coffee shop.
 Group Leaders may choose to host in their own home, have a host home, or take turns hosting.